 A. People Bingo: Download a blank GEAR UP Bingo Card.
-Type the descriptions into a blank BINGO card (be sure to mix the descriptions around on each card) or have your students write the descriptions on their card themselves.
-To play, have students mingle and write the name of a classmate that fits a description on the card.
+Type the descriptions into a blank BINGO card (be sure to mix them on each card), or have your students write the descriptions on their cards themselves.
+To play, have students mingle and write the name of a classmate who fits a description on the card.

 B: College Logo Bingo: Write the name of each college on a ping pong ball.
 Provide each student with a College Logo Bingo Card.
 Ask questions from the College Logo Bingo Trivia Sheet.
-Give participants the opportunity to guess the answer but be sure all students know the correct answer before moving on.
+Allow participants to guess the answer but be sure all students know the correct answer before moving on.

+Resources:

+- Blank GEAR UP Bingo Card,

+- College Logo Bingo Cards

-Resources: Blank Bingo Cards, College Logo Bingo Cards, College Logo Bingo Trivia Sheet
+- College Logo Bingo Card Images

+- College Logo Bingo Trivia Sheet